dlr-eoc/prosEO/deploy-single-node/README.md

 docker-compose -p proseo up -d
 ```

-The `testdata` directory contains convenience scripts for these steps.
-A template for the `docker-compose.yml` file
+The `proseo-images` directory may be populated with convenience scripts for these steps (see `proseo-images/README.md`).
-can be found at `<project root>/deploy/brain/prepare_proseo/files`.
+A template for the `docker-compose.yml` file can be found at `<project root>/deploy/brain/prepare_proseo/files`.

 # Step 3: Setup the Kubernetes Cluster with Storage Manager and File System Cache